Fraser Island is one of Queensland, Australia’s treasured spots to visit. This massive sand island is the largest in the world.

 However, for those just looking to venture on foot around certain places on the island, the dedicated walking areas are ideal.
 Bowarrady is one of the places that has a walk for people to explore!

-Bowarrady’s walking areaOpens in a new tab. is a 22.4km return path that takes about 8 hours to complete.
+Bowarrady’s walking area is a 22.4km return path that takes about 8 hours to complete.
 The walk is considered to be a Grade 4 in terms of difficulty, so it is advised that people of moderate fitness partake in the walk.

 The grade is a little higher than other walking areas on the island because of the lake’s elevation above sea level as well as the shifting landscapes around the lake.

-The walk starts at the Dundubara camping areaOpens in a new tab. and splits to the right and left.
+The walk starts at the Dundubara camping area and splits to the right and left.
 The right track split leads to a circuit said to take a half-day and walkers are rewarded with seeing the Wun’gul Sand blow.

 This sand blow is a stunning way to see over the sandy areas of the island and provides amazing views of wide, open spaces of blown sand.
 The sand blow is simply a great way to experience the natural beauty of Fraser Island.